bamfranceschi/cgl-cultures/notes.md

 ## Inputs

 - Two dimensional array of cells, determined either livable (L) or unlivable (.)
-- Format is in text file, needs to be imported and read
+- Format is in text file, needs to be imported and read and turned into multi-d array.

 ## Outputs